-Sustainable fashion has serious issues that you're likely unaware of.
-Many brands mislabel their products as eco-friendly, while the reality is that the industry generates 92 million tonnes of waste each year.
-Recycling and rental models don't address the root causes of this waste, and only a small percentage of brands commit to genuine sustainability.
-Without proper regulations, companies can make superficial claims without accountability.
-You deserve to understand the complexities behind these claims and how they affect your choices.
-If you want to uncover more shocking truths about this industry, keep exploring!
+The sustainable fashion industry faces serious issues that may not be widely understood.
+Many brands falsely market their products as “eco-friendly,” despite the fact that the sector actually produces 92 million tonnes of waste every year.
+Recycling and rental initiatives do not tackle the underlying causes of this waste, and only a small number of brands truly prioritize genuine sustainability.
+Without stringent regulations, companies can easily make unsubstantiated claims without consequence.
+It is crucial for consumers to grasp the intricacies of these claims and their impact on decision-making.
+If you are interested in uncovering more startling truths about this sector, continue delving into the topic!

 Key Takeaways